raspibolt/raspibolt/guide/bonus/lightning/ambossping.md

   - **Error: 22** - HTTP page not retrieved.
   - **Error: 35** - A TLS/SSL connect error.
 The SSL handshake failed.
   - **Error: 56** - Failure in receiving network data.

+  You can find additional information about the Exit Statuses on the [curl documentation](https://everything.curl.dev/usingcurl/returns) site.

   Please remember that the error messages of curl are not explicit and are not always 100% correct.
 From the error messages, you could make some assumptions about the issues you may experience are caused.
 From the errors mentioned above, only **Error: 35** leads to remote side issues, though.